tinymce/tinymce-docs/release-notes/new-features.md

 TinyMCE 5.0 uses SVG icons for a better crisp look.
 Buttons are now added via methods in `editor.ui.registry` rather than `editor` e.g. `editor.ui.registry.addButton()` instead of `editor.addButton()`.
 To make the creation of custom toolbar buttons easier, new methods were added for split, toggle, and menu toolbar buttons with configuration options specific to the button type.
 For more information, see the [Toolbar Buttons]({{site.baseurl}}/ui-elements/toolbarbuttons/) documentation.

-## Toolbar Menus

-**Toolbar Menus** is improved in TinyMCE 5.0.
-We have added new buttons to the global `editor.settings.menus` which is an enhancement since it now shows the toggled state.
-We have also improved mouse and keyboard navigation.
-See [demo]({{site.baseurl}}/demo/custom-toolbar-menu-button/) for more details.

 ## UI Accessibility